reccaller-ai/reccall/docs/MCP_UNIFIED_INTEGRATION_FEASIBILITY.md

 This document analyzes the feasibility of unifying all RecCall integrations (Cursor, Perplexity, Sora) under the Model Context Protocol (MCP) for architectural consistency and design unity.

+## 🎯 Simplified Approach (Updated)

+**Since we're in early development with no client usage, we can take a simpler, breaking-change-friendly approach:**

+- ✅ **MCP as Default Path** - Primary integration method for all platforms
+- ✅ **Browser Extensions as Optional** - Keep browser extensions but as alternative, not default
+- ✅ **No Bridge Needed** - Direct MCP support for Perplexity and Sora via HTTP transport
+- ✅ **Breaking Changes OK** - We can simplify without backward compatibility concerns

 ## Current State

 ### Integration Methods